Graduate Certificate in Applied Coaching

 Now, more than ever, there is a need for strong leadership as individuals and organisations face unprecedented economic, social, and psychological challenges.

-The Graduate Certificate in Applied Coaching teaches you to inspire change, empower others, and improve performance within your organisation.
+The Graduate Certificate of Applied Coaching teaches you to inspire change, empower others, and improve performance within your organisation.

 Individuals wishing to strengthen their leadership skills, progress their careers, or re-skill in a new area should consider undertaking this course.
 It has been awarded the International Coaching Federation (ICF) accreditation for its excellence in coaching education.